-Living off the land, Alaska Natives defend the world's largest salmon runs against the impacts of the world's largest gold mine, the proposed Pebble Mine.
-President Obama and the EPA can rule on permitting Pebble Mine this year Watch families fish for salmon, as we open a space for tribal elders and youth to share their ways of life.
+Living off the land, Alaska Natives defend the world's largest salmon runs against the impacts the proposed Pebble Mine.
+The Army Corps of Engineers will soon decide if they’ll permit Pebble Mine.
+Watch families fish, as we open a space for tribal elders and youth to share their ways of life.